 On Saturdays, head over to Wua Lai Walking Street for one of the best night markets in Chiang Mai!
 This one starts in the early afternoon around 5pm and stays open until midnight.

 It will be extremely simple to find as it’s located just outside the the Old Town walls.
 The street is closed to traffic and extends over 1/2 a mile with colorful shopping stands.
-In addition to the souvenir stands, you can even get a food massage at the Saturday night market in Chiang Mai!
+In addition to the souvenir stands, you can even get a foot massage at the Saturday night market in Chiang Mai!

 Just across from the start of Wua Lai street is also the Chiang Mai Gate Market which is open from 4pm to 2am daily.
 Here you’ll find countless street food specialties and the ultimate dinner spot between shopping.